surajair/chaibuilder.com/README.md

 - AI style editing
 - Dark mode support
 - Custom authentication ( Implement your own auth provider )
+- Custom DAM ( Implement your own or use A DAM solution )

 ## Stack